Shawn Johnson Recalls Road to Recovery After Eating Disorder, Pill "Overdosing" and Miscarriage - E! Online

 Deciding she couldn't do it anymore, she quit gymnastics in 2012 and hired a therapist and nutritionist, describing this time as her "turning point."
 She eventually began consuming more calories, was weening off of Adderall and got married to Andrew East in 2016.

-However, in 2019, she got pregnant again and welcomed her first child, daughter Drew.
-While she feared a pregnancy would spur her to "relapse" if she gained weight, Johnson actually feared that she would not eat enough, which she deemed a major step and victory in her eating disorder recovery after a history of binging and purging.
+In 2019, she got pregnant again and welcomed her first child, daughter Drew.
+While she feared a pregnancy would spur her to "relapse" if her body started changing and she gained weight, Johnson actually feared that she would not eat enough, which she deemed a major step and victory in her eating disorder recovery after a history of binging and purging and worrying about eating too much.

-After giving birth, she worried she would relapse once her body wasn't serving a purpose as a mom, but Johnson said she still feels good and doesn't feel pressured to work out.
+After giving birth, Johnson was concerned she would relapse once her body wasn't serving a purpose as a mom, but the star said she still feels confident and doesn't feel pressured to work out.

 Furthermore, after feeling like she had no purpose, Johnson's sense of purpose has grown so much after getting married and becoming a parent.